alisw/alisw.github.io/infrastructure-mesos.markdown

 - `openstack flavor list`: list available flavors of virtual machines (i.e. how many CPUs, RAM).

-Before you can continue to create an agent, make also sure you import the SSH key required by build machines into your openstack configuration (use the "Access & Security" tab and use "Import key") and that you call it `{{site.builduser}}`.
+Before you can continue, make also sure you import the SSH key used by the build machines into your openstack configuration (use the "Access & Security" tab and use "Import key" in the OpenStack dashboard) and that you call it `{{site.builduser}}`.

 Further information on how CERN OpenStack cloud works can be found [here](https://clouddocs.web.cern.ch/clouddocs/).